 - Applications accepted July 1 – Sept.
 1

 - Brief Scope of Work Narrative must be included

 - Bid Specification or Cost Quotes must be included

-Statement of Agreement with ADEQ
+Statement of Agreement with DEQ

 The following entities in Arkansas are eligible to apply for funding under this program: